quizoxis/hyperledger-foodtracnet/README.md

 ### Farmer Onboarding

+#### Requirements

-Farmers must provide the following information as part of the onbarding process.
+Farmers must provide the following information as part of the onboarding process.

 1. Product is Legal to sell
 2. Proper Documentation